suhr/papers/cpat.md

 ## Pattern matching as cancellation

 Expression like `(((Nil,1 Cons),2 Cons),3 Cons)` are built using only data constructors and values.
-Let's call such example as simple constructors.
+Let's call such expressions as simple constructors.

 **Proposition:** every simple constructor can be rewritten as `vs cs`, where `vs` is a concatenation of values and `cs` is a function built from data constructors and `id`.